efugier/smartcat/README.md

   -V, --version                    Print version
 ```

-You can use it to **accomplish tasks in the CLI** but **also in your editors** (if they are good unix citizens, i.e. work with shell commands and text streams) to complete, refactor, write tests... anything!
+You can use it to accomplish tasks in the CLI but also in your editors (if they are good Unix citizens, i.e., work with shell commands and text streams) to complete, refactor, write tests... anything!

-The key to make this work seamlessly is a good default prompt that tells the model to behave like a CLI tool an not write any unwanted text like markdown formatting or explanations.
+**The key to making this work seamlessly is a good default prompt that tells the model to behave like a CLI tool** and not write any unwanted text like markdown formatting or explanations.

 ## A few examples to get started 🐈‍⬛